ArchipelagoMW/Archipelago/worlds/generic/docs/commands_en.md

 - `!license` Returns the software licensing information.
 - `!options` Returns the current server options, including password in plaintext.
 - `!players` Returns info about the currently connected and non-connected players.
+- `!status` Returns information about the connection status and check completion numbers for all players in the current room. <br /> (Optionally mention a Tag name and get information on who has that Tag.
+For example: !status DeathLink)

 ### Utilities
 - `!countdown <number of seconds>` Starts a countdown using the given seconds value.
 Useful for synchronizing starts.